“How are your assets distributed after death?”

 If You Don’t Want the Law to Decide

-You can implement preventive measures to how your assets will be distributed.
+You can implement preventive measures to how your assets will be distributed with the basics of estate planning.

 Firstly, you can make insurance nominations on life insurance policies that have a death benefit.
 This will be beneficial for your loved ones because they can get the insurance proceeds without going through the legal process.